 The A4 fairs no better or worse when it comes to boot capacity against its closest rivals.
 With the rear seats in place capacity is measured at 480 litre, while folding them flat increases space to 965 litres.
 Naturally, the Avant is the one to go for if space is a priority, with a boot capacity that increases to as much as 1,510 litres.

 Reliability and Safety

-Safety is high on the agenda and the A4 gets impressive brakes, which offer superior pedal feel and more stopping power.
-This is combined with pre-sense city that can automatically brake the car to prevent a collision at under 53mph and even stop the car at less than 25mph, as standard.
+Safety is obviously high on the agenda for the A4.
+It gets impressive brakes, which offer superior pedal feel and more stopping power.
+This is combined with pre-sense city braking that can automatically brake the car to lessen the force of a collision at under 53mph and even stop the car at less than 25mph.